 Harmony | Embracing reuse and recycling |

 Taoist teachings stress the importance of recognizing and honoring the cycles found in nature.
 Incorporating this awareness into modern life can reshape how we interact with the environment.
-Examples include:

 Movement | Taoist Principle | Application |